YichengWu/wish/README.md

 Please clone this repo.
 The main file is named as `WISH.m`.

-If you want to use our generated SLM patterns, Please download it from [Google Drive](https://drive.google.com/file/d/1I7U96ATbZ9xBhGmgp4JwlNB9Xv28bCd-/view?usp=sharing).
+If you want to use our generated SLM patterns, please download them from [Google Drive](https://drive.google.com/file/d/1I7U96ATbZ9xBhGmgp4JwlNB9Xv28bCd-/view?usp=sharing).

 ## Citation